 Hyperbaric oxygen therapy significantly increases levels of vascular endothelial growth factor (VEGF), which is essential for promoting angiogenesis and neuroprotection.
 It helps restore blood supply in the spinal cord by increasing vascular density, which promotes neuronal protection and functional recovery.

-5. Promotes Healing of Pressure Sores
+5. Promotes Healing of Pressure Ulcers

-For the treatment of pressure sores, topical application of oxygen is preferred.
+For the treatment of pressure ulcers, topical application of oxygen is preferred.
 Rather than sitting in a chamber or breathing in oxygen from a face mask, the oxygen is directly delivered to the open wound.

 Up next, we’ll discuss the side effects associated with hyperbaric oxygen therapy.